cvxgrp/simulator/README.md

 ### Create the portfolio object

-The users defines a portfolio object by loading a frame of prices and initialize the initial amount of cash used in our experiment:
+The user defines a portfolio object by loading a frame of prices and initialize the initial amount of cash used in our experiment:

 ```python
 import pandas as pd